 1998 was very important in the consolidation and further development of FECHAC.
 They had supported over 500 projects in partnership with civil society and the government.
-People from FECHAC were giving Trusts to infrastructure projects such as shelters, school buildings, and promoting welfare, but they realized they needed to promote well-being through more direct action.
+FECHAC had been giving funds to infrastructure projects such as shelters and school buildings, and promoting welfare, but they realized they needed to promote well-being through more direct action.
 The organization asked itself, how can one get to the root of the problems of marginalization and exclusion?
-FECHAC decided to shift their attention from the welfare to well-being.
+FECHAC decided to shift their attention from welfare to well-being.